centre-for-virus-research/HackathonSep2016/README.md

 2. Integrate Maha's php script for fetching the sequence

+3. Add option to query a specific sample

 **MDSplot.r** is an R script to retrieve the different statistis and produce and MDS plot of the dark contigs.
 It is run in a similar wayas PCAplot.r
 ```